Nonallergic rhinitis

 Nonallergic rhinitis is rhinitis—inflammation of the inner part of the nose—not caused by an allergy.
-Nonallergic rhinitis displays symptoms including chronic sneezing or having a congested, drippy nose, without an identified allergic reaction.
+Nonallergic rhinitis displays symptoms including chronic sneezing or having a congested, drippy nose, without an identified allergic reaction with allergy testing being normal.
 Other common terms for nonallergic rhinitis are vasomotor rhinitis and perennial rhinitis.
 The prevalence of nonallergic rhinitis in otolaryngology is 40%.
 Allergic rhinitis is more common than nonallergic rhinitis; however, both conditions have similar presentation, manifestation and treatment.
 Nasal itching and paroxysmal sneezing are usually associated with nonallergic rhinitis rather than allergic rhinitis.
+Other symptoms that are more specific to non-allergic rhinitis include ear plugging or discomfort with eustachian tube dysfunction, headaches, sinus pressure, and muffled hearing.
+Common triggers for non-allergic rhinitis include irritants such as tobacco smoke, cleaning agents, or abrupt changes in ambient temperature.

+Mixed rhinitis presents with symptoms that are due to both allergic and nonallergic causes.